cmu-db/15721-s24-ee1/proposal/final_designdoc.md

 [this Leanstore paper](https://www.vldb.org/pvldb/vol16/p2090-haas.pdf),
 and future work could introduce the all-to-all model of threads to distinct SSDs, where each worker thread has a dedicated `io_uring` instance for every physical SSD.

+# Future Work

+There is still a lot of work to be done on this system.
+As of right now, it is in a state of "barely working".
+However, in this "barely working" state, it still matches and even outperforms RocksDB in IOPS on single-disk hardware.
+Even though this is not a very high bare, it shows the high potential of this system, especially since the goal is to scale with better hardware.

+Almost all of the [issues](https://github.com/Connortsui20/async-bpm/issues) are geared towards optimization, and it is not an overstatement to say that each of these features would contribute to a significant performance gain.

 # Objects and Types